Blackpitts Mosque

-The Blackpitts Mosque (Irish: Mosc na gCuithí Dubha) is a mosque in Dublin, Ireland.
+The Blackpitts Mosque (Irish: Mosc na gCuithí Dubha) is a mosque in the Blackpitts area of Dublin, Ireland.
 It has a Sunni orientation.
 It has a mostly Pakistani membership and is part of the Deobandi movement.

 History

 The building was originally a distribution centre for International Clothing Holding’s retail operations and was owned by the Bari family.
-It began to be used for Islamic prayer by Pakistani and Bosnian immigrants in 1992.
+It began to be used for Islamic prayer by Pakistani and Muslim immigrants in 1992.
 In 2003, the company’s operations moved to Ballymount, leaving the building as a full-time mosque.
 At present, it is planned to remodel the building with Victorian and Mughal architecture, inspired by the George's Street Arcade and Iveagh Market.

 It derives its name from the street on which it lies, which takes its name from the tanning vats that once stood there.

 The mosque has a mostly Pakistani membership and services are held in Urdu, Arabic and English.

-Controversies

-In 2010, a leaked American diplomat cable described Blackpitts as a "suspected gathering place for some radical elements within the Pakistani community".
-Sheikh Ismail Kotwal, the imam, attracted controversy in 2010 after describing Osama bin Laden as a "a great leader" and "like prophet Mohammed"; he later partially retracted these statements.

-In 2021, over 140 people were observed at a religious gathering at the mosque, in defiance of the COVID-19 pandemic public health measures that forbade religious gatherings, except for funerals, and limited them to 10 people.
+The building is planning-approved to be rebuilt as a purpose-built mosque.